xiBryanDev/Synergy-Framework-GTA/README.md

-# Synergy-Framework-GTA
+# GTA UM Mod Menu

 ## Description
 This is a mod menu project for GTA, developed by **xiBryan**.
 The original base was created by **Jordy** and converted by me for GTA.
 The project is unfinished and has limited features, but it includes an **Anti-Freeze** system that protects against approximately 95% of existing freezes, with contributions from **dontcry** and **Ventura**.
+I used this source mainly for testing, so the code is quite messy.

 ## Project Status
 I, **xiBryan**, have released the source code of this project as I no longer plan to work on it.
 The source is available for anyone who wishes to continue development or use it as a base for other projects.